koehnl/CommunityVuln_PlosOne/README.md

 variables from the downscaled projections are available upon request from authors Mike Jacox at NOAA (michael.jacox@noaa.gov) or Jerome Fiechter at UC Santa Cruz (fiechter@ucsc.edu).

+Confidential vessel-level landings data may be acquired by direct request from the Pacific Fisheries Information Network (PacFIN) (https://pacfin.psmfc.org/) or the Departments of Fish and Wildlife in California, Oregon, and Washington, subject to a non-disclosure agreement.
+R code to summarize PacFIN data as done for this paper is availabile on this github.

+Values for community reliance (from NOAA California Current Integrated Ecosystem Assessment) will be provided in the same Dryad repository at the time of publication.